Matrix-LoL-Group/Rules/README.md

 - Logo can be absurd and funny, as long as it doesnt go against our rules.

-A member of the MXL staff must approve your logo.

 _A member of the MXL staff must approve your logo_.